-Categories: Dinner, Lunch, Main Dish, Salads, Fish/Seafood Salad, Shellfish, Shrimp, Fruit, Mandarin Orange, Asian, Easy/Beginner Cooking, Quick Meals, Small Batch Cooking, Brunch, Entertaining, July 4th, Labor Day, Ladies Luncheon, Mother's Day, Summer, Weeknight Meals, Broil, Grill (Electric), Grilling (Outdoor), Diabetic, Low Fat, Make it from scratch, Spring more
+Categories: Salads, Fish/Seafood Salad, Shrimp, Mandarin Orange, Asian, Brunch, July 4th, Labor Day, Mothers Day, Grilling (Outdoor), Diabetic, Low Fat, more

 "From Australian BH&G Diabetic Living issue 12 2007.
 Preparation does not include marinating time.
 The sweetness of the mandarins and prawns will work well with the tartness of the other ingredients, though just go together like a marriage and a carriage."

 - Serving Size: 1 (444.8 g)

 - Sugars - 5.2 g